corbanmailloux/corb.co/content/posts/outlet-power-sensor/index.md

 What if I could just plug in a device to the outlet that would detect if the switch was on or off?
 Functionally that would be identical to installing a smart switch, but it could be installed and removed in seconds by just unplugging it.

-Enter the "outlet power sensor" (better name pending.
-[Suggestions?](mailto:outlet-power-sensor@corb.co))
+Enter the "outlet power sensor" (name pending — [suggestions?](mailto:outlet-power-sensor@corb.co))

-{{< figure src="outlet-power-sensor.jpg" title="Initial Prototype Sensor" alt="Prototype sensor" width="90%" align=center >}}
+{{< figure src="outlet-power-sensor.webp" title="Initial Prototype Sensor" alt="Prototype sensor" width="90%" align=center >}}

-The sensor has two separate plugs on it that must both be plugged in.
-One is constant power to run the device, and the other is the sensor plug.
+The sensor has two separate plugs that must both be connected.
+One provides constant power to run the device, and the other is the sensor plug.
 When the sensor plug is connected to power, a `binary_sensor` in Home Assistant will be activated instantly.

-By simply plugging these two plugs into the switched and unswitched sockets of an outlet, you can instantly convert a wall switch into a smart switch.
+By plugging these two plugs into the switched and unswitched sockets of an outlet, you can instantly convert a wall switch into a smart switch.

-This version also has two _output_ sockets.
-One is connected to constant power to allow you to still use the outlet even though this device takes up both sockets.
+This version also includes two _output_ sockets.
+One is connected to constant power so you can still use the outlet even though this device occupies both sockets.
 The other output is connected to a relay and exposed in Home Assistant as a separate `switch` component, allowing independent control of additional devices.
-If you don't need any outputs, the wiring can be simplified.
+If you don't need outputs, the wiring can be simplified.

 ## Real-World Usage

-So it's a cool device, but what does it actually do?
-Here's an example of how I use them.
+So it's a useful device, but what does it actually do?
+Here's an example from my setup.

-In my bedroom, there is a wall switch next to the door.
-That switch normally controls an outlet in a pretty inconvenient location, not at all where I wanted to put the main light for the room.
-We put a floor lamp with a smart bulb in our ideal placement spot and set up control of the light with remotes on our bedside tables.
-That left only voice control to turn on the light when you enter the room and a useless switch on the wall, confusing guests and lowering the family approval factor.
+In my bedroom, a wall switch next to the door normally controls an outlet in an inconvenient location, not where I wanted the main light.
+I put a floor lamp with a smart bulb in the ideal spot and set up control of the light with remotes on our bedside tables.
+That left only voice control to turn on the light when you enter the room and a confusing, effectively useless wall switch for guests.

-I plugged in an outlet power sensor to the switched outlet and wrote a [very simple automation](#automation) so toggling the wall switch toggles the lamp.
-This is now the best of all options: I can control the light from the wall switch, automations, bedside remotes, phones, and voice control, all without modifying any wiring.
+I plugged an Outlet Power Sensor™ into the switched outlet and wrote a [very simple automation](#automation) so toggling the wall switch toggles the lamp.
+Now I can control the light from the wall switch, automations, bedside remotes, phones, and voice control.
+All without modifying any wiring.

 ## I'm sold.
 How do I build one?